doitintl/iris3/README.md

 ## Installation
 ### Before deploying
-We recommend deploying Iris in a
-[new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
-within your Google Cloud organization.
+You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)

 To deploy, you will need to have these roles on the the *organization* where Iris is deployed.
 * *Organization Role Administrator* to create a custom IAM role for Iris that allows to get and set labels on the services.